Spa Valley Railway » Family Events

 The Cuckoo Line Gala – Friday 13th, Saturday 14th and Sunday 15th June 2025

-Step back in time to the 1960’s when steam still ruled supreme and join us as we commemorate 60 years since the closure of the famous Cuckoo Line which once ran between Tunbridge Wells West via Eridge and Hailsham to Polegate and we join the countrywide celebrations of 200 years of rail in the United Kingdom.
+Step back in time to the 1960s when steam still ruled supreme and join us as we commemorate 60 years since the closure of the famous Cuckoo Line, which once ran between Tunbridge Wells West via Eridge and Hailsham to Polegate.
+We join the countrywide celebrations of 200 years of rail in the United Kingdom!

 History of the Cuckoo Line

-The Cuckoo Line is the name for the now closed railway line which joined Polegate to Eridge from 1880 to 1968.
-It was nicknamed the Cuckoo Line by drivers, from a tradition observed at the annual fair at Heathfield, a station on the route.
+The Cuckoo Line is the name for the now-closed railway line that joined Polegate to Eridge from 1880 to 1968.
+Drivers nicknamed it the Cuckoo Line from a tradition observed at the annual fair at Heathfield, a station on the route.
 At the fair, which was held each April, a lady would release a cuckoo from a basket, it being supposedly the 'first cuckoo of spring'.

-The line then passed through the villages of Hellingly (where the famous electric Hellingly Hospital Railway once operated) Horam, Heathfield, Mayfield, Rotherfield & Mark Cross, then joined the Oxted Line at Redgate Mill Junction before arriving at Eridge.
-The route continued on what is now the Spa Valley Railway, leaving the Oxted Line at Birchden Junction, heading for Groombridge, High Rocks Halt and eventually Tunbridge Wells West.
+The line then passed through the villages of Hellingly (where the electric Hellingly Hospital Railway once operated), Horam, Heathfield, Mayfield, Rotherfield & Mark Cross, then joined the Oxted Line at Redgate Mill Junction before arriving at Eridge.
+The route continued what is now the Spa Valley Railway, leaving the Oxted Line at Birchden Junction, heading for Groombridge, High Rocks Halt and eventually Tunbridge Wells West.

 Following the famous Beeching Report in 1963, the line was recommended for closure.
-The section from Eridge to Hailsham was closed to passenger traffic on 14th June 1965 with the section between Heathfield and Hailsham remaining open for freight until 1968.
-The remaining stub of branch line from Polegate to Hailsham remained open until 8thSeptember 1968.
+The section from Eridge to Hailsham was closed to passenger traffic on 14th June 1965.
+The section between Heathfield and Hailsham remained open for freight until April 1968, when a lorry collided with a low road bridge under the line at Horsebridge north of Hailsham, damaging it and causing the immediate closure of this part of the line.

 Visiting Locomotives: